Approaches to Water Efficiency in New Homes

 Hard water has many negative effects on your home and your health.
 The mineral build-ups in hard water can adversely affect your home’s pipes and appliances, and have also been shown to clog pores and exacerbate conditions like eczema.

 “How to soften hard water” is a common search term on Google and as a leading provider of water softeners, we want to help answer that question.
-There are many benefits to softening water – our guide will help you experience those benefits yourself.
+There are many benefits and water softening methods – our guide will help you experience those benefits yourself.

 Softening hard water: A history